Blinken Open Society Archives

-Blinken Open Society Archives (abbreviated as Blinken OSA) is an archival repository and laboratory that aims to explore new ways of assessing, contextualizing, presenting, and making use of archival documents both in a professional and a consciously activist way.
+The Blinken OSA Archivum (abbreviated as the Archivum) is a dynamic archival institution that aims to explore new ways of assessing, contextualizing, presenting, and making use of archival documents both in a professional and a consciously activist way.
 It was founded by George Soros in 1995, and opened in 1996 as a department of the Central European University.
 Originally called simply Open Society Archives (OSA), in 2015 it was renamed Vera and Donald Blinken Open Society Archives after receiving a major donation from the couple.
+The Archivum changed its name once again in 2024, and assume the current one, together with a new look and new websites.

 Its archival holdings relate to post-war European history, the Cold War, the history of the former Eastern Bloc, samizdat, the history of propaganda, human rights, and war crimes.
-Blinken OSA is also the archive of the global activities of the Open Society Foundations.
+The Archivum is also the archive of the global activities of the Open Society Foundations.

-Blinken OSA also functions as a teaching and research department of the Central European University and offers MA and PhD courses on the theories and methods of archives, evidence, human rights, documentary cinema, twentieth century history, and the politics of the Cold War.
+The Archivum also functions as a teaching and research department of the Central European University and offers MA and PhD courses on the theories and methods of archives, evidence, human rights, documentary cinema, twentieth century history, and the politics of the Cold War.

-The institution is located in central Budapest, in the Goldberger House, which was originally built in 1911 as a textile warehouse, and later functioned in the 1980s as the “dollar shop” in Budapest, where goods could only be purchased with hard currency.
+The institution is located in central Budapest, in the Goldberger House, which was originally built in 1911 as a textile warehouse, and later functioned in the 1980s as the "dollar shop" in Budapest, where goods could only be purchased with hard currency.

-The building now also incorporates a gallery space, Galeria Centralis, which hosts Blinken OSA's public programs, exhibitions and conferences.
+The building now also incorporates a gallery space, the Galeria Centralis, which hosts the Archivum's public programs, exhibitions and conferences.

 Holdings

 The archive curates, preserves and makes accessible multilingual collections in over 40 languages spanning the period from World War II until the present, with a global geographical coverage but special focus on East-Central Europe and the former Soviet Union.

-Blinken OSA’s acquisition policy aims to collect and preserve the documentary heritage of civil society, human rights movements, transnational and intra-governmental organizations, social and protest movements, and the personal papers of known oppositional figures and social activists.
-From its inception, Blinken OSA has assisted in rescuing endangered collections, and plays a bridging role in making scattered documentary legacies of communities and supranational organizations researchable.
-By introducing open access principles in the region since 2002, Blinken OSA continues to support and initiate projects about freedom of information, freedom of speech, access to information and open standards.
+The Archivum’s acquisition policy aims to collect and preserve the documentary heritage of civil society, human rights movements, transnational and intra-governmental organizations, social and protest movements, and the personal papers of known oppositional figures and social activists.
+From its inception, the Archivum has assisted in rescuing endangered collections, and plays a bridging role in making scattered documentary legacies of communities and supranational organizations researchable.
+By introducing open access principles in the region since 2002, the Archivum continues to support and initiate projects about freedom of information, freedom of speech, access to information and open standards.